 As well as focusing on the key MFL skills of listening speaking, reading and writing, we also ensure that pupils have the opportunity to learn about the culture and traditions of Spain and Spanish speaking countries around the world.
-By using authentic resources and modern media (including a class set of ipads) we are able to ensure that students' learning and acquisition of language skills goes hand in hand with developing their ICT competence.
-We also encourage students to see themselves as global citizens and think about their communication, presentation and interpersonal skills as well as contributing to cross-curricular literacy and numeracy.
+We encourage students to see themselves as global citizens and think about their communication, presentation and interpersonal skills as well as contributing to cross-curricular literacy and numeracy.
 Students will have the opportunity to work in pairs, groups and individually and will be exposed to a vast range of learning styles and activities.
 They will be encouraged to peer and self-assess their work, reflecting on their own progress and how they can improve in the future, as well as responding to their teacher's feedback and guidance.

 The importance of learning languages is also highlighted to students in terms of their future personal development and how valuable languages are in the real world for business and future employment.
-We have links with Sheffield University and a Doncaster business both of whom send ambassadors in to speak to students at options time to promote the academic, personal and economic advantages of having a language on their CV when they leave school.
+We have links with Sheffield University and other further education institutions, who at times send in language ambassadors to talk to pupils about the relevance of language learning in the wider world.

 Students will be assessed in the following skill area:

 Students will sit terminal exams in the four skill areas of Listening, Reading, Speaking and Writing - all of which will be equally weighted (25% per skill area).
 Students can choose to sit the papers at foundation level (with access to equivalent graced C-G) or higher (equivalent to grades A*-D) but must sit the same tier for all elements of the exam.